durrantlab/autogrow4/docker/README.md

         # Results will be output to the directory specified by the root_output_folder variable

     Example on Windows OS:
-        1) open a docker enabled and bash enabled terminal with administrative priveledges
+        1) open a docker enabled and bash enabled terminal with administrative privileges
         #  cd to this directory in a bash terminal
         3) cd autogrow4/docker/
         4)  `python autogrow_in_docker.py -j ./examples/sample_autogrow_docker_json.json`